KarimJerbi/Coding-Challenges/129-koch_snowflake/README.md

 Left mouse click: iterate
 r: reset

-## Nice things to add:

-- cycle backwards on iterations

 ### Please give advice/suggestion by reporting an issue or even better creating a pull request!